mensago/mensagod/README.md

-# Ansid: Anselus Identity Daemon
+# anselusd: server-side daemon for the [Anselus](https://anselus.org) online communications platform

-Ansid provides identity services for the Anselus communications platform and is released under the GPLv3 license.
+anselusd, which will eventually have a better name, provides identity services and data storage and synchronization for Anselus client applications and is released under the GPLv3 license.

 ## Description

-The code for Ansid was originally slated to be part of the Anselusd, the reference Anselus server.
-However, in the interests of scalability and usefulness as an identity and authentication provider, it was broken out into a separate service.
+Yeah, yeah, everyone says that they are the "next-generation online communications platform," but no one has had the guts to try to replace e-mail.
+No one has, that is, until now.
+Frankly, though, it's not just e-mail, it's Outlook, Facebook, and Twitter.

-Unlike most multi-factor authentication solutions, Ansid is intended to be the identity provider, not the account on the third party service (Google, Facebook, etc.).
-As such, its primary purpose is not to serve as an MFA add-on.
-Providing a way for passwordless logins to third party services is secondary, but nonetheless important.
+The server daemon isn't dramatically different from other database-based applications.
+It sits on top of PostgreSQL, runs as a non-privileged user, stores files in a dedicated directory, and listens on the network.
+The main server code is written in Go, but ancillary utilities are written in Python to keep the build simple.

 ## Contributing

-The Anselus platform is a very young, very ambitious project that needs help in all sorts of areas -- not just writing code.
+Anselus is a very young, very ambitious project that needs help in all sorts of areas -- not just writing code.
 Find out more information at https://anselus.org/develop.

 ### Environment Setup